fallen-icarus/cardano-swaps/README.md

 Putting this all together, we finally have:

 ### The Cardano-Swaps Protocol
 Cardano-Swaps takes inspiration from Axo's programmable swaps design, adds delegation control as a foundational feature, and, through the use of Beacon Tokens, removes the need for specialized indexers.
 The only remaining bottleneck is the querying capacity of existing off-chain APIs, such as Blockfrost or Koios.
+(For users with powerful enough hardware, even this is not a limitation, as they can run their own API database).

 Here are some of the key features of Cardano-Swaps: